-As an employer, you need to understand the difference between inclusion and diversity so as not to appear like a dinosaur.
+As an employer, you need to understand the difference between inclusion and diversity and take action to ensure those working with you feel they belong.

 Doing business in today’s world is tough.
 Competition is intensifying with unknown disrupters around every corner; consumers demand more as they surf the global marketplace; employees are expectant of a dynamic workplace with endless opportunity; business processes require almost constant reinvention; regulatory oversight has intensified, and the war on talent continues.